dart-lang/language/accepted/future-releases/generalized-typedef-2018/feature-specification.md

 ## Versions

+* Nov 29th, 2018, version 0.3: Allowing type aliases to be used as classes, including for invocation of static methods.

 * Nov 8th, 2018, version 0.2: Marking the design decision of where to allow usages of type aliases denoting classes as under discussion.